Telex

 the sensation of being in hack mode is more than a little habituating.

-will appear quite odd to an observer unaware of the high value placed on
+etiquette will appear quite odd to an observer unaware of the high

-is that you might be in hack mode with a lot of delicate state (sense 2)
+you might be in hack mode with a lot of delicate state (sense 2) in

-in your head, and you dare not swap that context out until you have reached
+your head, and you dare not swap that context out until you have

 ![]() |